orpos/dalbit/README.md

 print(t)
 ```

+## How does it work?
+- Dalbit actively utilizes darklua and full-moon to transform lua scripts.

 ## Why `darklua-demo` over `darklua`?
 - `darklua-demo` is a temporary fork to work properly with dal.
 - `darklua-demo` will be replaced by official `darklua` once darklua released with important features to work properly with dal.